 More on Social Security

-No COLA Adjustments.
-The Social Security Administration, who made the wage base 2012 announcement also announced that people receiving social security benefits will get a cost of living adjustment (or COLA) adjustment in 2012.
-Social security benefits will go up 3.6%.
-They did not increase in 2011.
+COLA Adjustments.
+The Social Security Administration, also announced people receiving social security benefits will get a cost of living adjustment (or COLA) adjustment of 2.8% in 2019.
+Estimated changes to social security benefits payable due to COLA are included in the 2018 Social Security Fact Sheet.

 Not Just Retirement.
 Social security isn’t just for retirement.
 In fact, the entire acronym for OASDI tax is Social Security’s Old-Age, Survivors, and Disability Insurance.